 English for Business

-The course can be supplemented with our grammar course or one of our upper-intermediate courses.
+The course can be supplemented with our grammar course or one of our intermediate or upper-intermediate courses.

-On successful completion of the course students can choose to take the internationally recognised EfB (English For Business) exam or the Cambridge BULATS exam.
+On successful completion of the course, students can choose to take the internationally recognised Pearson or the LanguageCert exam.

 English for Business